For Ukrainians in Greece

 If you hold temporary protection status, you have the right to travel to other European Union Member States for 90 days within a 180-day period.
 For more information, please see section 2 (“Right to move freely”) at the following document:🔗https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=CELEX:52022XC0321(03)

-❗As of 17 February 2025, temporary protection status holders in Greece who hold residence permits with expiration dates of 4 March 2023, 4 September 2023, or 4 March 2024 and wish to travel abroad have to visit the asylum offices of Attica, Thessaloniki, Western Greece (Patras), Crete or Rhodes at least 15 days before the departure date, in order to renew their residence permits so as 4 March 2026 to be reflected on it as expiry date.
+As of 17 February 2025, temporary protection status holders in Greece who hold residence permits with expiration dates of 4 March 2023, 4 September 2023, or 4 March 2024 and wish to travel abroad have to visit the asylum offices of Attica, Thessaloniki, Western Greece (Patras), Crete or Rhodes at least 15 days before the departure date, in order to renew their residence permits so as 4 March 2026 to be reflected on it as expiry date.
 They need to have with them their tickets printed out or in electronic format.

 Please note that the residence permit of temporary protection does not constitute a travel document.
-Thus, beneficiaries of temporary protection need also to hold valid national passports in order to travel.
+Thus, beneficiaries of temporary protection also need to hold valid national passports in order to travel.

-5. Asylum application
+6. Asylum application

 Beneficiaries of temporary protection can also apply for international protection at any point they wish to, without their residence permit of temporary protection being revoked.

-6. Children traveling alone or separated from their parents
+7. Children traveling alone or separated from their parents

 In the case of unaccompanied minors, the National Mechanism for the Identification and Protection of Unaccompanied Minors of the Ministry of Migration and Asylum is activated for the transfer of the children to special emergency accommodation facilities; thereafter, the relevant identification (if necessary) and guardianship procedure is followed.

-All Ukrainian citizens residing in Greece who are going to receive and provide care for their minor relatives from Ukraine arriving in Greece, are kindly requested to receive them from the entry points.
-Specifically, the adult relatives should be present at the entry points (e.g., Promachonas Border Station) during the minors’ arrival holding the necessary legal documents that prove their family relationship.
-Additionally, they should also hold the documents that prove the consent of the minor’s parents concerning the assignment of the custody to the adult relative in Greece.
+All Ukrainian citizens residing in Greece who are going to receive and provide care for their minor relatives from Ukraine arriving in Greece are kindly requested to receive them from the entry points.
+Specifically, the adult relatives should be present at the entry points (e.g., Promachonas Border Station) during the minors’ arrival, holding the necessary legal documents that prove their family relationship.
+Additionally, they should also hold the documents that prove the consent of the minor’s parents concerning the assignment of custody to the adult relative in Greece.
 Upon assessment by the Greek authorities and the Implementing Partners of the National Emergency Response Mechanism for Unaccompanied Minors in precarious living conditions, the adult relatives will be able to undertake the care/ custody of their minor relative.

 Contact Information: